felipealvarez7600/YAML-Parser/README.md

 The instantiation of a domain class will now be done directly based on code generated at runtime through the [Cojen Maker](https://github.com/cojen/Maker).

-Using JMH in the `yamlify-jmh` project, compare the throughput of the different approaches for parsing domain classes, namely the baseline, reflect, and Cojen approaches.
+Using JMH in the `yamlify-jmh` project, we compared the throughput of the different approaches for parsing domain classes, namely the baseline, reflect, and Cojen approaches.
-**Include a Markdown report file in your repository with the results and analysis.**
+**I included a Markdown report file in your repository with the results and analysis.**

 The following Figure presents an example of the use of `YamlParserReflect` from Assignment 1, where each instance of `YamlParserReflect` is associated with an instance of `KClass` to parse a specific domain class.
-Now, in Assignment 2, you will have a different YAML parser class (e.g., `YamlParserStudent4`, `YamlParserAddress3`, etc.) for each domain class, rather than using the same type of parser for all classes (i.e. `YamlParserReflect`).
+Now, in Assignment 2, we have a different YAML parser class (e.g., `YamlParserStudent4`, `YamlParserAddress3`, etc.) for each domain class, rather than using the same type of parser for all classes (i.e. `YamlParserReflect`).
 These parsers are generated at runtime (i.e., dynamically) with the support of